ilpork/Vahti/doc/GettingStarted.md

 - [Robotic lawn mower tutorial](RoboticLawnMowerTutorial.md) shows how to use RuuviTag to check that robotic lawn mower has returned to charging station
 - [Web application tutorial](WebAppTutorial.md) shows how to set up the web application to use it with or without the mobile app

+If you have problems, check the [Frequently Asked Questions](FAQ.md)

 Configuration file options have been described in [Configuration](Configuration.md).
 Latest released binaries can be found from [Releases page](https://github.com/ilpork/vahti/releases/latest/).

 If you want to have other devices to publish their data using MQTT via Vahti, check [Add other data sources](AddOtherDataSources.md).